As with many spheres of life, the arts suffered many losses as a result of the First World War as exemplified by the Grimson family.

 Originally buried by the Germans, Harold’s grave was later concentrated in Beaurevoir British Cemetery, situated between Cambrai and St Quentin.

 Above: Beaurevoir British Cemetery.
-Photo - CWGC
+Photo (c) CWGC 2021

-Her brother Samuel Bonarius Grimson was also an accomplished violinist - he served in Italy from July 1918 as a 2nd Lieutenant in the Royal Army Service Corps.
+Her brother Samuel Bonarius Grimson was also an accomplished violinist who served in Italy from July 1918 as a 2nd Lieutenant in the Royal Army Service Corps.
 Although he survived the war, as a result of injuries sustained during his service (including crushing injuries to his hands as a result of an accident with a truck), he never played again.

 Above: Samuel Grimson.
 Photo – MoMA

-Above: The pension card
+Above: The pension card for Samuel Grimson

 Samuel later lived in USA where he died in New York in 1955.
 He is buried in Sleepy Hollow Cemetery, Westchester County, New York.